Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Discussion

-The diversity of light curves and spectra of SESNe likely reflects the diversity of the possible outcomes of multiple stellar evolution pathways of massive stars.
-The SESN progenitor may be stripped through stable mass transfer or common envelope evolution, likely corresponding to SNe Type Ib or SNe Type Ic.
-The stripped core-helium burning star may produce CSM through wind or pre-supernova eruptions before exploding \citep{Matsumoto2022}.
+A stripped core-helium burning star may produce dense CSM through winds or pre-supernova eruptions before exploding \citep{Matsumoto2022}.
 At low metallicities, the donor may expand significantly due to stellar evolution when entering the shell-helium burning phase and overfill the Roche lobe \citep{Laplace2020}, as likely happened in \tsf{}.
-Roche lobe overflow necessarily leads to mass ejection (can also be conservative), the geometry of which may be diverse as in the case of low mass stars and may include spherical, jetted and disc-like features \citep{SokerLivio94,Decin2020}.
-However, at the high mass transfer rates expected from pre-supernova light curves, mass loss is likely to proceed through a disc \citep{Lu2022}.
-Furthermore, a significant fraction of massive stars is expected to have a tertiary stellar companion \citep{Sana2012}.
-The stellar companion may be commonly located within $100\,{\rm AU}$ of the supernova, potentially affecting the geometry of mass loss such that the effect is observable in the first $100\,{\rm d}$ of the light curve.
-Finally, the asymmetric CSM will be observed differently depending on the viewing angle.
+Roche lobe overflow necessarily leads to mass ejection (can also be conservative), the geometry of which may be diverse.
+In the case of low-mass stars, for example, this may include spherical, jetted, and disk-like features \citep{SokerLivio94, Decin2020}.
+However, at the high mass transfer rates expected from pre-supernova light curves, the mass loss will likely proceed through a disk \citep{Lu2022}.
+Furthermore, a significant fraction of massive stars are expected to have a tertiary stellar companion \citep{Sana2012}.
+The stellar companion may be commonly located within a few $1000\,{\rm AU}$ of the supernova, potentially affecting the geometry of mass loss such that the effect is observable in the first $100\,{\rm d}$ of the light curve.
+Finally, the observed signatures of the asymmetric CSM will depend strongly on the viewing angle.